Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PYxjvW8wkJ4.md

 ### Transcript

-> and yeah like i said before there might be some changes to main recipes, but we're mostly looking into changing all recipes, in general throughout the the update for, recipe changes
+> and yeah like I said before there might be some changes to main recipes, but we're mostly looking into changing all recipes, in general throughout the the update for, recipe changes